Application of Sharia by country: Qatar

 Sharia is the main source of Qatari legislation according to Qatar's Constitution.
 Sharia is applied to laws pertaining to family law, inheritance, and several criminal acts (including adultery, robbery and murder).
 In some cases in Sharia-based family courts, a female's testimony is worth half a man's and in some cases a female witness is not accepted at all.

 Flogging is used in Qatar as a punishment for alcohol consumption or illicit sexual relations.
 Article 88 of Qatar's criminal code declares the punishment for adultery is 100 lashes.
 Adultery is punishable by death when a Muslim woman and a non-Muslim man are involved.
 In 2006, a Filipino woman was sentenced to 100 lashes for adultery.
 In 2012, six expatriates were sentenced to floggings of either 40 or 100 lashes.
 More recently in April 2013, a Muslim expatriate was sentenced to 40 lashes for alcohol consumption.
 In June 2014, a Muslim expatriate was sentenced to 40 lashes for consuming alcohol and driving under the influence.

 Judicial corporal punishment is common in Qatar due to the Hanbali interpretation of Sharia.
 Article 1 of the Law No. 11 of 2004 (Penal Code) allows for the application of "Sharia provisions" for the crimes of theft, adultery, defamation, drinking alcohol and apostasy if either the suspect or the victim is a Muslim.

 Saudi Arabia

-Saudi law is based entirely on Sharia.
-No codified personal status law exists, which means that judges in courts rule based on their own interpretations of Sharia.
+Until 2021, Saudi law was based entirely on Sharia.
+No codified personal status law existed, which meant that judges in courts ruled based on their own interpretations of Sharia.
 See Legal system of Saudi Arabia.
 Following the disappearance and assassination of Jamal Khashoggi in 2018, the Saudi regime was subject to accusations of corruption and misrepresentation of Islam.
 As of 2021, Saudi Arabia has implemented codified personal status laws, including the Personal Status Law, the Civil Transactions Law, the Penal Code for Discretionary Sanctions, and the Law of Evidence implemented by reformist crown prince Mohammed Bin Salman.